 Robison, J.E.
 (2008).
 Look Me in the Eye: My Life with Asperger’s.
 Three Rivers Press.

-This memoir discusses the author’s experience living with Asperger’s syndrome.
-The author was not diagnosed with Asperger’s syndrome until he was 40 years old, so before then he just lived as someone who felt that he could not connect very well with others for some reason, but displayed an affinity for machines and electronics.
-This book is an excellent way to gain some insight into the world of Asperger’s syndrome, and may help the reader better understand someone in their life who deals with Asperger’s syndrome.
+This memoir discusses the author’s experience of living with Asperger’s syndrome.
+The author was not diagnosed with Asperger’s syndrome until he was 40 years old, so before then he just lived as someone who felt that he could not connect very well with others for some reason but displayed an affinity for machines and electronics.
+This book is an excellent way to gain some insight into the world of Asperger’s syndrome and may help the reader better understand someone in their life who deals with Asperger’s syndrome.

 Sacks, O. (1998).
 The Man Who Mistook His Wife For A Hat: And Other Clinical Tales.
 New York: Touchstone.

 This book from Oliver Sacks is a pop psychology classic.
 In it, Sacks discusses a few different cases of mental health disorders, focusing on the person rather than the disorder the whole way through.
 This is an excellent book for learning about mental health disorders in a way that doesn’t necessarily otherize people with mental health issues.
 The book’s scope also makes it a great introduction to mental health disorders.

 5 Most Popular Children’s Books About Mental Health

 Centre for Addiction and Mental Health, Weissman, J. (2009).
 Can I Catch It Like a Cold?: Coping With a Parent’s Depression.
 Toronto: Tundra Books.